roikonen/scalablemodeling/docs/blog/posts/20250808-expert-developer-gap.md

 If you are tired of paying for features nobody uses bring your experts and engineers into the same room before the first sprint.
 The savings start before the code does.

+And remember: increasing developers’ domain understanding is necessary, but not sufficient.
+Sustainable success also depends on an **iterative, user-centric approach** where real usage feedback shapes the product continuously.
+Without that loop, even well-understood domains risk delivering features that miss the mark.

 [^1]: Standish Group (2002). *CHAOS Report* figure cited by Mike Cohn in [LinkedIn article](https://www.linkedin.com/pulse/64-features-really-rarely-never-used-mike-cohn).
 This is an older data point used here as an illustration of the problem, not a current benchmark.
 [^2]: NASA (2010). *Cost of Fixing Defects*.
 Based on analysis of NASA software projects and multiple independent studies.
 Relative cost multipliers: 3×–8× in design, 7×–16× in build, 21×–78× in integration/test, and up to 1 500× in extreme post-deployment cases.
 [PDF](https://ntrs.nasa.gov/api/citations/20100036670/downloads/20100036670.pdf)
 [^3]: Boehm, B., & Papaccio, P. N. (1988). *Understanding and Controlling Software Costs*.
 IEEE Transactions on Software Engineering, 14(10), 1462–1477. doi:[10.1109/32.6191](https://doi.org/10.1109/32.6191)